Davey8716/Win-11-Folder_Creator/README.md

 If this tool saved you time or simplified your workflow, consider giving the repo a ⭐.

-There’s also a sponsor option available if you’d like to support continued development.
+There’s also a sponsor option available if you’d like to support what ive made.

 A Windows desktop app for quickly creating single folders, batches of numbered folders, or full nested folder structures from a simple visual tree.